Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Restricted paramagnetic quasi-quartet model

-The condition $\delta h'_\text{cr}/2=0$ defines a quantum critical path in the interaction control parameter plane $(\xi^m_\De,\xi^Q_\De)$ along which the two QCP's have merged into a single $h'_\text{cr}$.
-Along this path its size is given by \bea h'_\text{cr}=|\ka|\left(\frac{\xi^m_\De(1-\xi^Q_\De)}{\xi^Q_\De(1-\xi^m_\De)}\right)^\fs \eea Since all our discussion was limited to the small field region, i.e. also $h_\text{cr}\ll1$ the above formula is only valid when $\xi^m_\De$, $1-\xi^Q_\De$ are moderately small.
-It is nevertheless useful to discuss the limiting cases qualitatively. i) For $(\xi_\De^m,\xi_\De^Q)\rightarrow (0,1)$ $h'_\text{cr}\rightarrow 0$ the magnetic phase vanishes and is replaced by a self-induced quadrupolar phase already at zero field.
+Since all our discussion was limited to the small field region, i.e. also $h_\text{cr}\ll1$ the above formula is only valid when $\xi^m_\De$, $1-\xi^Q_\De$ are moderately small.
+It is nevertheless useful to discuss the limiting cases qualitatively. i) For $(\xi_\De^m,\xi_\De^Q)\rightarrow (0,1)$, $h'_\text{cr}\rightarrow 0$, the magnetic phase vanishes and is replaced by a self-induced quadrupolar phase already at zero field.
 This is possible because for $\xi_\De^Q >1$ the nondiagonal $m'_Q$ leads to a spontaneous quadrupole order already without field assistance. ii) For $(\xi_\De^m,\xi_\De^Q)\rightarrow (1,0)$ the small quadrupolar control parameter demands a very large field $h'_\text{cr}$ to reach the merging point with the magnetic transition.
 This behavior is shown in Fig~\ref{fig:hcr-xim}(a) and discussed further in Sec.~\ref{sec:discussion}.

 We now comment on what one should expect for the in-plane anisotropy of the phase boundaries when the field is rotated perpendicular to c-axis.
-For a general field direction $\bh_0=(h_{0x},h_{0y})$ new complications arise: Firstly, two different quadrupoles $(O_{xy},O_{x^2-y^2})$ can be induced and secondly, together with the dipoles $(J_x,J_y)$ all four multipole operators $X_\alpha$ lead to a full bare susceptibility matrix $\underline{\chi}^0_{\alpha\beta}$ and likewise for the RPA susceptibility matrix $\underline{\chi}_{\alpha\beta}$.
+For a general field direction $\bh_0=(h_{0x},h_{0y})$ new complications arise: Firstly, two different quadrupoles $(O_{xy},O_{x^2-y^2})$ can be induced (Table~\ref{tbl:symmetry}) and secondly, together with the dipoles $(J_x,J_y)$ all four multipole operators $X_\alpha$ lead to a full bare susceptibility matrix $\underline{\chi}^0_{\alpha\beta}$ and likewise for the RPA susceptibility matrix $\underline{\chi}_{\alpha\beta}$.
 The resulting in-plane anisotropy will depend crucially on the matrix elements and inter-site coupling of the two quadrupoles $O_{xy}\;(m'_Q,I_Q)$ and $O_{x^2-y^2}\;(\tilde{m}'_Q,I_{\tilde{Q}})$.
-It is interesting to consider an extreme case of in-plane anisotropy for $\bH_0\parallel (1,1)$ and $I_{\tilde{Q}}=0$.
+It is interesting to consider an extreme case of in-plane anisotropy for $\bH_0\parallel(1,1,0)$ and $I_{\tilde{Q}}=0$.
 Then $O_{xy}$ and $O_{x^2-y^2}$ interchange their roles, i.e. $O_{xy}$ will not be induced and since $I_{\tilde{Q}}=0$, $O_{x^2-y^2}$ has no effect.
-Then the lower critical field in Fig.\ref{fig:tm-h0}(a) will be the same as in the a-case (for $I_Q=0$) and the upper one will not exist, i.e., we would recover the bare magnetic phase diagram for this diagonal field direction.
+In this case the lower critical field in Fig.~\ref{fig:tm-h0}(a) will be the same as in the a-case (for $I_Q=0$) and the upper one will not exist, i.e., we would recover the bare magnetic phase diagram for this diagonal field direction.